ajmajor/ImperialCapstone/model_card.md

 **Output:** The model returns a binary classification of whether the customer will churn

-**Model Architecture:** Describe the model architecture you’ve used
+**Model Architecture:** The model implemented is a Random Forest Classifier trained on 8000 rows of data with approximately 20% in the target positive class.
+The hyperparameter optimisation for the model yielded the following values:

+* **max_depth**: None
+* **n_estimators**: 100

 ## Performance

 The model is trained on the [Banking Customer Churn Prediction Dataset](https://www.kaggle.com/datasets/saurabhbadole/bank-customer-churn-prediction-dataset/data) on Kaggle.
 The strategy was to make an initial stratified split of 80% to train the model with a 5-fold cross-validation, and validate the model using the remaining 20% hold-out split.
 The metrics used to assess model performance are:

-* **Precision**: Proportion of true positive predictions among all positive predictions.
+* **Precision**: 0.75 - Proportion of true positive predictions among all positive predictions.
-* **Recall (Sensitivity)**: Proportion of actual positives correctly predicted.
+* **Recall (Sensitivity)**: 0.434889435 - Proportion of actual positives correctly predicted.
-* **F1-Score**: Harmonic mean of precision and recall.
+* **F1-Score**: 0.55054432 - Harmonic mean of precision and recall.

 ## Limitations

-Outline the limitations of your model.
+The low f1 score of the model means that both false positives and false negatives are quite significant; this restricts the usefulness of the model, and limits the business insights that might be gleaned from it.

 ## Trade-offs

 The model exhibits performance issues in general, due to the imbalanced nature of the training data.
+Further investigation and optimisation is required to build a more useful iteration; the best compromise of recall and sensitivity achieved stil leave many churners undetected, and better performance may well be achievable with more time.
+Suitable business strategies may not be identified based on the current state of the model.